 6.6.10.
-Reprogramming Procedure of the Flash Using Reprogramming Algorithm in Boot ROM
+Reprogramming Procedure of Flash Using Reprogramming Algorithm in Boot ROM

-This section describes the reprogramming procedure of the flash using reprogramming algorithm in the on-chip Boot ROM.
+This section describes the reprogramming step of the Flash using reprogramming algorithm in the built-in Boot ROM.
 (The Following example is using UART)

-The condition of the flash memory does not care whether a former user program has been programmed or erased.
+The condition of the Flash memory does not care whether a former user program has been programmed or erased.
 Since a programming routine and programming data are transferred via the UART, the UART of this device must be connected to an external host.
 A programming routine (a) is prepared on the host.